iamabhaydawar/Travel_Booking_SCD2_Warehouse_Project/README.md

 ## Conclusion

 This Travel Booking SCD2 Merge Project demonstrates a production-ready data engineering pipeline with comprehensive SCD2 implementation, data quality validation, and performance optimization.
-The pipeline provides a solid foundation for travel booking data processing with built-in monitoring, audit trails, and scalability features.
+The pipeline provides a solid foundation for travel booking data processing with built-in monitoring, audit trails, and scalability .

-## Contact

-For questions or issues with this pipeline, please refer to the Databricks documentation or contact the data engineering team.